-ED270 Educational Psychology
+ED270 Educational Psychology 3 credits

 This course is designed to help students relate theories and principles of educational psychology to teaching, learning, and assessment.
 This course focuses on the diversity of learning and learning processes, as well as teacher characteristics, classroom strategies, and data analysis in the P-12 classrooms.
-Appropriate strategies for increasing motivation, multi-dimensional development, and academic achievement for all learners are introduced PREREQUISITE: PY121.
+Appropriate strategies for increasing motivation, multi-dimensional development, and academic achievement for all learners are introduced.
+This course requires a 10-hour field experience component.

+PREREQUISITE: ED201 and PY121.
 AAT core course.
 (F, SP, OF)

-ED275 Educational Technology
+ED275 Educational Technology 3 credits